PageG/pageg.github.io/CV.md

 ## Publications

 Still CJ, Sibley A, **Page GFM**, Meinzer FC, Sevanto S. (In Press) When a cuvette is not a canopy: a caution about measuring leaf temperature during gas exchange measurements.
-Agricultural and Forest Meteorology. [[article]](https://doi.org/10.1016/j.agrformet.2019.107737)
+Agricultural and Forest Meteorology, 279, 107737. [[article]](https://doi.org/10.1016/j.agrformet.2019.107737)

 Skrzypek G, Dogramaci S, **Page GFM**, Rouillard A, Grierson PF.
 (In Press) Unique stable isotope signatures of large cyclonic events as a tracer of soil moisture dynamics in the semiarid subtropics.
-Journal of Hydrology. [[article]](https://doi.org/10.1016/j.jhydrol.2019.124124)
+Journal of Hydrology, 578, 124124. [[article]](https://doi.org/10.1016/j.jhydrol.2019.124124)

 Jiang Y, Still CJ, Rastogi B, **Page GFM**, Wharton S, Meinzer FC, Voelker S, Kim JB.
 (2019) Trends and controls on water-use efficiency of an old-growth coniferous forest in the Pacific Northwest.
 Environmental Research Letters, 14, 074029 [[article]](https://doi.org/10.1088/1748-9326/ab2612)